deetyk25/file-management-system-mock/README.md

 - [Contact](#contact)

 ## Installation

-Instructions on how to install and set up your project.

 ### Prerequisites

 You will need to run these commands:

-npm init -y
+- npm init -y
-npm install
+- npm install
-npm i googleapis
+- npm i googleapis

 ### Other Installation Steps

 - Go to https://developers.google.com/oauthplayground
 - Authorize it for the testing account
 - Exchange tokens given the web client's ID and secret
-- Test
+- Test and replace the statements starting with ** (any file uploaded must be present in the directory first)

 ## Features